shs-cse/quantum-algorithms/basics/operator_properties.md

-# Properties of Some Finite Dimensional Operators on Hilbert Space
+# Properties of Some Important Finite Dimensional Operators on Hilbert Space
 - Any operator $(M)$ can be separated into Hermitian $(A)$ and anti-Hermitian $(iB)$ parts *[(proof)](#theorem-1)*:
 $$M = A+iB\text{\quad where\quad}A^\dag=A\text{~and~}B^\dag=B$$

 ## Normal Operators $\left(N^\dag N=NN^\dag\right)$